wescc-dev/gogo/gopher-root/README.md

 | .gophermap          | A dynamically generated gophermap from the template .gophermap file |
 | *neither* (default) | The contents of the directory                                       |

-GoGopher generates the gophermap dynamically by substituting *tokens* with the values of variables dynamically.
+GoGo generates the gophermap dynamically by substituting *tokens* with the values of variables dynamically.

 | Token                   | Value Source                                                                                      |
 |-------------------------|---------------------------------------------------------------------------------------------------|